 Diana had ridden a standard bike as a child but had not been able to cycle since, as there was no one to help her.
 At her first session, she was unwilling to try anything other than a trike, but after a few weeks Diana switched to a two-wheeled bike and was immediately at home, showing that she hadn’t forgotten her childhood bike rides.

-“Diana doesn’t hesitate to let us know what she likes and what she doesn’t and sometimes needs a bit of convincing to get on the bike, and to ride on some of the steeper or muddier sections.
-She is always happy to see us, and her smile and laughter really lift everyone’s spirits; helpers and fellow riders alike.”
+“Diana doesn’t hesitate to let us know what she likes and what she doesn’t like.
+Sometimes needs a bit of convincing to get on the bike and to ride on some of the steeper or muddier sections.
+But she is always happy to see us, and her smile and laughter really lift everyone’s spirits.”

 I really appreciate the chance for some ‘me time’ where I can have a chat and a cup of tea with others while Diana is riding.”